Alert Source Discuss

 Where:

-• <key-label>: MUST contain only printable ASCII characters (0x21-0x7E), excluding spaces.
-This range includes letters, digits, and common punctuation, but excludes control characters (0x00-0x1F), space (0x20), and DEL (0x7F).
+• <key-label>: MUST contain only printable ASCII characters except space, the forward slash character (/), the colon character (:), and the left bracket character ([).
+Concretely, allowed code points are 0x21-0x2E, 0x30-0x39, 0x3B-0x5A, and 0x5C-0x7E (letters, digits, and common punctuation), explicitly excluding control characters (0x00-0x1F), space (0x20), the slash character (0x2F), the colon character (0x3A), the left bracket (0x5B), and DEL (0x7F).
 The key-label identifies the type or category of metadata.

 Examples:

-• "registration: 1" - ASCII key-label with numeric parameter
+• "registration/1" - ASCII key-label with numeric parameter

-• "user: alice" - ASCII key-label with ASCII parameter
+• "user/alice" - ASCII key-label with ASCII parameter

-• "name: María" - ASCII key-label with UTF-8 parameter (Spanish)
+• "name/María" - ASCII key-label with UTF-8 parameter (Spanish)

-• "description: 说明" - ASCII key-label with UTF-8 parameter (Chinese)
+• "description/说明" - ASCII key-label with UTF-8 parameter (Chinese)

-• "title: タイトル" - ASCII key-label with UTF-8 parameter (Japanese)
+• "title/タイトル" - ASCII key-label with UTF-8 parameter (Japanese)

-• "label: Étiquette" - ASCII key-label with UTF-8 parameter (French with accent)
+• "label/Étiquette" - ASCII key-label with UTF-8 parameter (French with accent)

-• "%gain: 50" - Key-label with special character (percent)
+• "%gain/50" - Key-label with special character (percent)

-• "$price: 100" - Key-label with special character (dollar sign)
+• "$price/100" - Key-label with special character (dollar sign)

-• "#tag: featured" - Key-label with special character (hash)
+• "#tag/featured" - Key-label with special character (hash)

 Invalid formats: